 You should know that Google drops almost $100MM per month (yes, per month) fighting this kind of trickery, which all ties into their 800+ algorithmic updates each year.

-Google Must Only Rank Those Who Pay for Ads.
+Google Only Ranks Those Who Pay for Ads

-Know this: Paying for ads will have zero direct impact on your organic search engine rankings.
+Know this: Paying for ads does not directly influence your organic search engine rankings.

 There are some helpful "side-effects" of paying for extra traffic, like returning users, increased awareness, etc.